makeabilitylab/physcomp/arduino/potentiometers.md

 ### Variable resistors

 When only two terminals (or legs) of the potentiometer are used—an outer leg and the wiper (or signal) leg—the potentiometer acts as **rheostat** or a two-terminal **variable resistor**.
+Notably, however, we can't use this configuration with a microcontroller.

-Many common **sensors** are actually variable resistors—they dynamically change their resistance in response to some human or environmental input.
+That said, many common **sensors** are actually variable resistors—they dynamically change their resistance in response to some human or environmental input.
 For example, thermistors change their resistance based on temperature, photocells based on light, force-sensitive resistors (FSRs) based on force.
 In fact, you have both photocells and FSRs in your hardware kits!

 ![Grid of images showing different types of variable resistors, including: potentiometers, touch membranes, photocells, thermistors, force-sensitive resistors, and flex sensors](assets/images/VariableResistors_ExampleGallery.png)
 Prices and pictures are from Sparkfun.com; parts can often be cheaper in bulk from suppliers like [Digi-Key](https://www.digikey.com/) or [Mouser Electronics](https://www.mouser.com/).
 {: .fs-1 }

 To use these two-leg variable resistors with a microcontroller, we will need to add an additional fixed resistor to create a voltage divider.
 However, that's the focus of our next lesson!

+Here, we are going to focus on using a potentiometer first as a rheostat and then as a voltage divider with our Arduino.

 ## Materials